South Cheshire

 Real AleReal FireFamily FriendlyParkingDog FriendlySports TVWiFiLive Music

-Regular beers: Salopian --varies--, Timothy Taylor Landlord, Wye Valley Butty Bach
+Regular beers: Black Sheep Best Bitter, Salopian Shropshire Gold, Timothy Taylor Landlord, Wye Valley Butty Bach

 See more about this pub on CAMRA's national web site

 Under new management.
-Kitchen being refurbished and should re-open in Spring 2025.
-Beer range reduced during Winter months.
+Kitchen refurbished.
 Originally opened in early 1975, converted from a canal warehouse, built in 1916, once owned by the Liverpool & Birmingham Canal Company.
 Many of the original 1975 fittings and memorabilia, including a rare wall size waterways map, disappeared over the years as the pub business went through various financial upheavals.
 Open plan with three distinct indoor drinking areas.
 The [non-working] crane outside came from the former Audlem station goods-yard, on the Nantwich-Market Drayton-Wellington branch of the Great Western, which closed in 1967.
 Part of the "famous bar" is supposedly a flyboat bow, but is actually part of a wooden Birmingham Canal Navigation 'Joey' or dayboat.